-Menaka moved from India to Australia in January 1973 but, on arriving in her adopted country, found that her academic qualifications were not recognised.
+Menaka moved from India to Australia in January 1973 but, on arriving in her adopted country, found that her academic qualifications (B.A.
+Hons) were not recognised.

 She needed a local qualification so she decided to study again at the University of Western Sydney, where she was exposed to the ‘triple whammy’ of racism, ageism and sexism.